|Dieting has reached the status of religion.|

 They're All Hypocrites

-If you adopt these group tweaks and changes, rather than using your own intuitive style, you'll be successful and find success.
-If you adopt your own tweaks and changes, rather than theirs, you're doomed to failure.
+If you adopt these group tweaks and changes, rather than using your own intuitive style of eating, you'll be accepted and approved of.
+If you adopt your own tweaks and changes, rather than theirs, you'll be rejected or at best, ignored.

 Because . . .